 Any plaintiff or petitioner shall file a complaint or petition and serve a summons on each defendant or respondent in the conventional manner.
 The Clerk shall issue the summons and/or subpoenas in the conventional manner and the original paper summons or subpoena must be returned for filing when applicable.

 Exhibits and appendices to pleadings may be filed and served electronically.
 However, courtroom exhibits are governed by the Court's eExhibit policy (2004-013) and shall be handled in the conventional manner.
 Courtroom exhibits shall not be electronically filed with the Court.

 2.10 Public Access

-The Clerk of the Court shall make electronically filed and scanned documents available to case participants, the Court, and the public.
+The Clerk of the Court shall make electronically filed and scanned documents available to case participants, the Court, and the public as permitted by applicable statutes and rules of court.
 The public may access electronically filed and scanned documents of public record through public access terminals located in the Clerk's Office.
 For the purpose of retrieving electronically maintained documents, access by the public shall be to the Clerk's electronic document management system, where official electronic documents are maintained.
 The Clerk shall make available paper copies of any publicly filed electronic or scanned documents at the same rate charged for copies of paper documents.